bruceravel/demeter/documentation/Athena/analysis/peak.rst

 form of the lineshape is chosen by selection from the menu to the left of those buttons.

-Clicking one of the :quoted:`Add` buttons inserts a field for that lineshape in the area below the buttons.
+Clicking one of the :guilabel:`Add` buttons inserts a field for that lineshape in the area below the buttons.
 In the screenshot above, three lineshapes have been added: one arc-tangent to model the main edge step, a pseudo-Voigt function to model the first pre-edge peak, and a Gaussian to model the second pre-edge peak.

 :demeter:`athena` cannot know what feature in the data each line shape is intended to model.
 You **must** select the centroid of each line